IPL teams to start training from March 14 or 15, five practice venues identified | Sports-Games

 Players are likely to start coming into the city from March 8.

-The Maharashtra government conducted a meeting with BCCI and Mumbai Cricket Association in South Mumbai for a smooth conduct of the IPL, which is now a 10-team affair.
+The Maharashtra government on Wednesday conducted a meeting with BCCI and Mumbai Cricket Association (MCA) in South Mumbai for a smooth conduct of the IPL, which is now a 10-team affair.

-Ministers of the state government -- Aaditya Thackeray and Eknath Shinde -- along with MCA chief Vijay Patil and apex council members Ajinkya Naik and Abhay Hadap were present at the meeting.
+Ministers of the state government -- Aaditya Thackeray and Eknath Shinde -- along with MCA chief Vijay Patil and apex council members Ajinkya Naik and Abhay Hadap, treasurer Jagdish Achrekar, were present at the meeting.

+Post the meeting, in a series of tweets, Aaditya Thackeray said, ''To ensure the smooth flow of the @IPL, Minister @mieknathshinde ji and I conducted a joint meeting of IPL, @BCCI with officers of Police and Municipal Corporations of Mumbai, Thane, Navi Mumbai.''
+He also said that the state's deputy Chief Minister would soon conduct a similar meeting for Pune, the other venue for IPL.

+''For Pune, the meeting will be held soon, proposed to be chaired by DCM sir to ensure that the tournament is successfully carried out in all our city venues,'' said Aaditya, who is the son of Maharashtra Chief Minister Uddhav Thackeray.

+In case of a three-day quarantine, the participants will get tested every day and if all the three results are negative, they will be permitted to exit quarantine and commence team activities.

+It is also understood that all the participants/personnel associated with the conduct of IPL (bubble/non bubble) will undergo RT PCR testing every three-five days during the entire length of the tournament.

-While 10 plush hotels have been identified in Mumbai while two hotels have been zeroed in for Pune.
+While 10 plush hotels have been identified in Mumbai, two hotels have been zeroed in for Pune.

-It is also learnt that the players will have to undergo 3-5 days of quarantine before entering their respective bubbles.
+With regard to the broadcast/production crew, there will be total three crews which will cover the IPL and while two crews will be based in Mumbai, one crew will be based in Pune and five hotels have been identified for them in the two cities.

+It is also learnt that the teams would be reaching the venues for practice or the match venues through a special ''green corridor'' and even the teams will be allowed to use the Eastern Freeway, to go to Navi Mumbai or Thane from south Mumbai.

 The league stage of the IPL will be conducted in Mumbai and Pune.

-While the Wankhede Stadium and CCI (Brabourne stadium) will host 20 matches each, the DY Patil stadium and the Maharashtra Cricket Association stadium at Gahunje in Pune will organise 15 games.
+While the Wankhede Stadium and Cricket Club of India will host 20 matches each, the DY Patil stadium and the Maharashtra Cricket Association stadium at Gahunje in Pune will organise 15 games.

+It is leant that most likely double headers ll be played on 12 days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)